Project Spotlight: Janie and Jack Store Design Brings Boutique Elegance to Nationwide Retail

 Timeline: Ongoing

 Janie and Jack is more than a children’s clothing brand—it’s a design house rooted in story, craft, and memory-making.
-In partnership with the brand’s store development team, MBH Architects is supporting the rollout of a new era of boutique retail environments that express the company’s reimagined identity and support its national expansion.
+In partnership with the brand’s store development team, MBH Architects is supporting the rollout of a new era of boutique retail environments.
+These spaces express the company’s reimagined identity and support its national expansion.

-From California to Florida, Texas to New York, MBH’s work spans a wide variety of footprints, conditions, and contexts—new builds in first-generation spaces, strategic relocations, refreshes of existing stores, and all-new entries into untapped markets.
-Across dozens of locations, MBH provides full architectural services, from permitting and consultant coordination to brand-right detailing and value-driven solutions.
+From California to Florida, Texas to New York, MBH’s work spans a wide variety of footprints, conditions, and contexts.
+We handle new builds in first-generation spaces, strategic relocations, refreshes of existing stores, and all-new entries into untapped markets.
+Across dozens of locations, MBH provides full architectural services.
+This includes permitting, consultant coordination, brand-right detailing, and value-driven solutions.

 Translating the Janie and Jack Store Design Across the Country

 At the heart of every Janie and Jack store is a design narrative centered on elevated memory-making.
-The environment is meant to feel artisanal, intentional, and family-focused—a boutique-scale space with custom details that mirror the heirloom quality of the brand’s garments.
+The environment is meant to feel artisanal, intentional, and family-focused.
+It’s a boutique-scale space with custom details that mirror the heirloom quality of the brand’s garments.

-Design inspiration is drawn from Parisian architecture and vintage shopfronts, brought to life through tactile materiality and curated moments.
+Design inspiration is drawn from Parisian architecture and vintage shopfronts.
+This is brought to life through tactile materiality and curated moments.
 Signature design elements include:

 Herringbone wood flooring in engineered white oak